projectcalico/calico/getting-started/kubernetes/self-managed-public-cloud/aws.md

 ### Value

-Managing your own Kubernetes cluster (as opposed to using a managed-Kubernetes service like EKS), gives you the most flexibility in configuring {{site.prodname}} and Kubernetes. {{site.prodname}} provides both **networking** and **network security** for containers, virtual machines, and native host-based workloads across a broad range of platforms including Kubernetes, OpenShift, Docker EE, OpenStack, and bare metal services. {{site.prodname}} combines flexible networking capabilities with "run-anywhere" security enforcement to provide a solution with native Linux kernel performance and true cloud-native scalability.
+Managing your own Kubernetes cluster (as opposed to using a managed-Kubernetes service like EKS), gives you the most flexibility in configuring {{site.prodname}} and Kubernetes. {{site.prodname}} combines flexible networking capabilities with "run-anywhere" security enforcement to provide a solution with native Linux kernel performance and true cloud-native scalability.

 ### Concepts